hyungmogu/udacity-cloud-devops-project-5/README.md

 - Make it work 100% locally (Done)
   - will use kompose to convert docker-compose.yml to kubernetes
 - Apply unit testing (In Progress)
+- Apply testing using locust swarm
-- Making sure this application works using minikube
+- Make sure this application works using minikube
 - Apply CI/CD using circleci
 - Convert server app to microservice
 - Deploying this app to AWS EKS